microsoft/Olive/examples/llama2/README.md

 - This workflow is only supported for GPU and need GPU to run.
 - GPTQ quantization can be enabled by passing `--use_gptq` flag to the script.
-- You must be logged in to HuggingFace using `huggingface-cli login` to download the dataset or update `token` field in the config file with your HuggingFace token.

 Requirements file: [requirements-gptq.txt](requirements-gptq.txt)